scottyhq/blog/articles/ROI_PAC_ON_MAC.md

 export FFTW_INC_DIR=/Users/scott/Software/ROI_PAC_3_0_1/ROI_PAC/NetInst/fftw-140203-1620/include
 ```

-NOTE that `fftw-140203-1620` will change according to todays date and time.
+NOTE that `fftw-140203-1620` will change according to today's date and time.
 Next you compile ROI_PAC. `./contrib/multibuild.sh` is designed to try a whole bunch of compiler options.
-For mac, we only want to try gfortran, so you can delete the relevant lines at the bottom of `multibuild.sh` or I've posted a copy of the modified file [here].
+For mac, we only want to try gfortran, so you can delete the relevant lines at the bottom of `multibuild.sh` or I've posted a copy of the modified file [here]({filename}/downloads/scripts/multibuild_mod.sh).
 Now run:

 ```
-./contrib/multibuild.sh
+./contrib/multibuild_mod.sh
 ```